twitter/ios-twitter-logging-service/README.md

 The logging service is configured by adding discrete output streams.
 Output streams encapsulate their own behavior and decisions, including filtering and logging messages.
 For instance, logging can mean printing to console with NSLog, writing to a file on disk, or sending the message to a remote server.

-There is an opportunity to prevent message arguments from being evalutated in the case of a message being filtered out.
+Message arguments don't need to be evaluated if the message is going to be filtered out.
 This avoids expensive, synchronous execution of argument evaluation.
 The message is then packaged with context before it is sent to the logging service.
-Context includes information such as the log level, log channel, file name, function name, and line number and timestamp.
+Context includes information such as the log level, log channel, file name, function name, line number and timestamp.

 The logging service marshals the message and its context to a background queue for processing by all available output streams.
 Streams can then filter or output the message.